-Whereas in cognitive science, we can qualify and quantify our decision processes fairly directly (by looking at the executive function, measuring the impact of inhibition and working memory say on decision reaction time and decision accuracy), in everyday life, we tend to use a more indirect approach.
-Here we look at the associated activity related to the decision process and thereby indirectly determine the quality of our decision making.
+Whereas in cognitive science, we can qualify and quantify our decision processes fairly directly (by looking at the executive function, measuring the impact of inhibition and working memory say on decision reaction time and decision accuracy), in everyday life, we need to use a more indirect approach.
+Here we can look at the associated activity related to the decision process and thereby indirectly determine the quality of our decision making.

 In a study on the internal body clocks of sportswomen and -men researchers could show the dramatic influence the time of competition has on their respective success.
 Among other aspects the findings can possibly explain why Spanish Football teams are much more successful in European Football Competitions, like the Champions League, compared to say British teams who, in contrast to the Spanish teams, are used to play their regular weekend league matches much earlier in the day.

 In short, sleeping patterns & habits, time of competition and the internal body clock have a direct influence on sports performance.
 The same, as I like to show in a series of articles to come, also applies to decision making.
 The simple message therefore is: Bedtime ‘has a huge impact not only on sport, but also on decision making’.

 A team of researchers from the University of Birmingham found that our sports performance with respect to the time of day varied by about 26% comparing our most favourable time slot of the day, to our least favourable one.
 Unlike common belief that these time slots are just about the same for everybody, the researchers could show that:

 - Larks – or early risers – peaked at 12:00

 - Owls – or late types – peaked not long before 20:00